insideout10/wordlift-docs/docs/getting-started.rst

 by clicking on *Save Changes*.

-You can now continue to the :doc:`key-concepts` page.
+You can now continue to the :doc:`key-concepts` page or head directly to the :doc:`analysis` page.

 .. _join.wordlift.it: http://join.wordlift.it/